Vaccine Info

 Japanese Encephalitis Outbreaks

-The WHO says JE transmission intensifies during the rainy season, during which vector populations increase.
+The World Health Organization (WHO) says JE transmission intensifies during the rainy season, during which vector populations increase.
 However, there has not yet been evidence of increased JEV transmission following major floods or tsunamis.
-The U.S. Centers for Disease Control and Prevention (CDC) updated its Alert - Level 2, Practice Enhanced Precautions on December 14, 2022, regarding the JE outbreak in parts of eastern and southeastern Australia.
 On April 28, 2022, the WHO reported Australia's JEV outbreak had confirmed 35 cases and three fatalities across four states.
 In addition, Australia's government declared a JEV outbreak in Queensland a Communicable Disease Incident of National Significance in March 2022.
+The U.S. Centers for Disease Control and Prevention (CDC) updated an Alert - Level 2, Practice Enhanced Precautions on December 14, 2022, regarding the JE outbreak in parts of eastern and southeastern Australia.

-September 21, 2023 - Valneva SE confirmed it distributes IXIARO® directly to the U.S. DoD, and the Company expects to announce a new contract with the U.S. Defense Logistics Agency.
+September 21, 2023 - Valneva SE confirmed it distributes IXIARO® directly to the U.S. DoD.

 July 11, 2022 - A non-peer-reviewed study: Safety and immunogenicity following co-administration of Yellow fever vaccine with Tick-borne encephalitis or Japanese encephalitis vaccines concluded: Inactivated TBEV or JEV vaccines can be co-administered with the live attenuated YFV vaccine without an increased risk of adverse events and reduced development of nAbs to the respective viruses.